anirbanbasu/dqa/README.md

 Note that a ReAct workflow can generate the answer to a relatively complex query by breaking it down.
 The purpose of breaking down the question in the main workflow before invoking the ReAct workflows is to find answers to sub-questions in parallel.
 This is based on the assumption that the sub-questions are independent: answering one does not depend on the answer of another.
 However, this assumption may not always hold true due to the response from the LLM.
 Hence, the main workflow may create unnecessary ReAct workflows!

+### Response to the initial difficult question
+Recalling the litmus test question (i.e., _Which David Fincher film that stars Edward Norton does not star Brad Pitt?_), the response from DQA with `gpt-4o-mini` is correct, as in the answer is _none_, but the response is long-winded.
+> The David Fincher film that stars Edward Norton but does not feature Brad Pitt is **none**.
+The only film directed by David Fincher that includes both Edward Norton and Brad Pitt is Fight Club (1999).
+In this film, Edward Norton plays the unnamed narrator, while Brad Pitt portrays Tyler Durden.
+Therefore, there are no David Fincher films starring Edward Norton that exclude Brad Pitt.
+>
+> To summarize:
+>
+> Film featuring both Edward Norton and Brad Pitt: Fight Club (1999)
+> Other films directed by David Fincher include:
+> - Alien 3 (1992)
+> - Se7en (1995)
+> - The Game (1997)
+> - Panic Room (2002)
+> - Zodiac (2007)
+> - The Curious Case of Benjamin Button (2008)
+> - The Social Network (2010)
+> - The Girl with the Dragon Tattoo (2011)
+> - Gone Girl (2014)
+> - Mank (2020)

 [^1]: Sacoransky, D., 2024.
 Build a RAG agent to answer complex questions.
 IBM Developer Tutorial.
 [URL](https://developer.ibm.com/tutorials/awb-build-rag-llm-agents/).

 ## Project status